 Yes.
 Our facility is equipped with 5 rooms to easily separate small, medium and large breeds.
 The small dogs are in a room of their own, while the medium and large dogs that play well with one another are welcome to join the big dog group.
 We will become acquainted with your dog’s personality and needs, therefore, we will know which playgroup is best.

 Yes.
-We have a safe and securely fenced outside areas attached to each indoor area.
+We have fenced outside areas attached to each indoor area.
 Your dog is free to go in and out at will.
 We have pet grass in all play yards, bone shaped pools, and playground equipment for their entertainment.
 We do not accept any pets who have a previous history of jumping fences.

-No. Although we do invite you to check out our live webcam at the front desk to see the dogs in action at any time of the day.
+No. Although we do have cameras at the front desk and you are free to come in and view them at any time.
 Dogs often exhibit behaviors in the company of their owners that they may not exhibit on their own or in a group of other dogs.
 By leaving your dog in our care at the reception desk, it will start a pattern of consistency and that is the key to making drop-offs and pick-ups run quickly and smoothly after just a few visits.
 Getting dogs in and out of the play area is the trickiest part of our job and would become difficult to do safely with people who are perceived as “strangers” near the gates.
-Any “new” person entering the playroom would be swarmed by the dogs and potentially scratched, nibbled on, or knocked down.
-Although we are always interested in enrolling new clients, the safety and security of the dogs in our care is always our main priority.
+The safety and security of the dogs in our care is always our main priority.
 For your safety and that of the dogs, we do not allow visitors past the reception area while daycare is in session.

 Yes.
 Your dog will likely be asleep prior to your pulling out of the parking space.
 Other changes in your dog’s behavior on the first day may include loose stools due to all of the excitement of meeting new friends and excessive thirst.
 It takes a few visits for them to get used to drinking out of our bowls and drinking enough throughout the day to compensate for extra activity.